semanticsean/ATAT/README.md

 * Tested against hundreds of real-world use cases by real users in private one-on-one testing and development.
 * Inspired by Wordpress shortcode system. 🫡

-# Getting Started

-ATAT is built to work out of the box on Replit.
-Please see contribute.md, where a request for help adapting it to GH and for local deployment is included.

-(Deploying is a bit different.
-Contact me for help or paid hosting. x.com/seanmcdonaldxyz)

-## 1. Set Secrets
-On Replit, fork the repl and add your Secrets.
-This example uses a popular email service.

-{
-  "SMTP_SERVER": "smtp.gmail.com",
-  "IMAP_SERVER": "imap.gmail.com",
-  "SMTP_PORT": "587",
-  "SMTP_USERNAME": "your agent email address at your domain name", "SMTP_PASSWORD": "for Google (TM) Workspace this is an 'app password'", "OPENAI_API_KEY": "sk-...
-  "
-}

-Also

-## 2. Add Email Address / Get Credentials Aliases
-If you are using the pre-baked agents, go to agents/agents.json and add the id of each agent as an email alias to your email management system.
-In Google (TM) Workspace, this is called "Add Alternate Emails".

-The password for Workspace has to be an 'app password' https://support.google.com/accounts/answer/185833?hl=en.

-## 3. Run
-Deployment may require additional config, but Run should work out of the gate.

-The Flask server will open the Card site showing all agents automatically on Replit.
-Open the Webview pane if it doesn't open automatically.

-# ⚠️ Critical:
-###  Do NOT add an existing email address, as you may trigger unwanted emails being sent to senders in your history.
-Create a NEW ACCOUNT and only use that.

-(If you want to use an existing dev or sandbox account, run thread-reconciler.py in /tools to index processed_threads.json.)